GoogleChrome/chrome-extensions-samples/api-samples/windows/README.md

 The extension interates across all tabs and moves them to the currently active window.

-## Implementation Notes

-_Add any information that doesn't fit elsewhere in the README._

 ## Running this extension

 1. Clone this repository.